Nauru: Health

 Nauru has one of the highest child mortality rates in the Pacific Island Countries and Territories (PICTs) region at 2.9% in 2020, according to a UNICEF study.

 Life expectancy in Nauru in 2009 was 60.6 years for males and 68.0 years for females.

-By measure of mean body mass index (BMI), Nauruans are the most overweight people in the world; 97 percent of men and 93 percent of women are overweight or obese.
-In 2012, the obesity rate was 71.7 percent.
+By measure of mean body mass index (BMI), Nauruans are the most overweight people in the world; 97% of men and 93% of women are overweight or obese.
+In 2012, the obesity rate was 71.7%.
 Obesity on the Pacific islands is common.

-Nauru has the world's highest level of type 2 diabetes, with more than 40 percent of the population affected.
+Nauru has the world's highest level of type 2 diabetes, with more than 40% of the population affected.
 Other significant dietary-related problems on Nauru include kidney disease and heart disease.

+Nauru has the world's highest tobacco smoking rate (48.3% in 2022).

 Transport

 The island is solely served by Nauru International Airport.
 Passenger service is provided by Nauru Airlines.
-Flights operate four days a week to Brisbane, with limited service to other destinations including Nadi and Bonriki.
+Flights operate four days a week to Brisbane, Australia, with limited service to other destinations including Nadi (Fiji) and Bonriki (Kiribati).

+The island has about 30 km (18 miles) of road, and it has about 4 km of railway that was built for mining use a century ago.
 Nauru is accessible by sea via the Nauru International Port.
 The modernization and expansion project of the former Aiwo Boat Harbor was expected to be completed in 2021 but has been delayed due to technical and logistics issues caused by the COVID-19 pandemic.